-As pornographic pleasures of such kind became absorbed into more passive formats such as film and video, it perhaps lost on these aspects of interacting directly with the viewer.
-At the same time, the aesthetics of pornography (that mark it as a genre) - the lack of convincing narrative (allowing the viewer's body to shift between the film's space and their own arousal and climax), the manner in which shots are framed, the close-ups of genitalia - perhaps were meant to retain the intimate, or rather sexual aspect of such material.
+Pornographic pleasures like the mutoscope, flip books etc. became absorbed into more revealing forms such as film and video, which allow for watching from an inert, unmoving position.
+Seemingly such forms perhaps lost on aspects of direct and obvious interaction with the viewer.
+At the same time, the aesthetics of pornography, that mark it as a genre - the lack of convincing narrative (allowing the viewer's body to shift between the film's space and their own arousal and climax), the manner in which shots are framed, the close-ups of genitalia - perhaps were meant to retain aspects of the intimate and sexual.
 The digital of course adds an entirely different layer to interactivity and reciprocity but also perhaps brings into play different corpo-realities and embodied experiences in simulated environments, or even through devices and possibilities like teledildonics and other sex-toys and devices that can record and send sensations of touch.
-But it is actually in the simpler ways that the digital is interactive - in the ways in which the viewer moves of his or her own volition through different material or how cheap digital modes of production, especially mobile phones, allow for creating and putting up of their own videos.
+But it is actually in the simpler ways that the digital is interactive - in the ways in which the viewer moves of his or her own volition through different material and how cheap digital modes of